TB and Mining

 New TB Vaccines Can Transform Mining in South Africa and Beyond

-Watch Undermined, a new film exploring the river of TB flowing out from the mines, and why a vaccine is critical to the global fight against the disease.
+There is river of TB flowing out from the mines, and a vaccine is critical to the global fight against the disease.

 While nations like South Africa produce about 22% of the world’s gold, this production comes at an enormous human and economic cost.
 Miners’ living and working conditions contribute to these extraordinary high rates of disease, and often occur against the backdrop of geographic regions already struggling with a high burden of TB disease.

 TB treatment costs the South African government and mining industry more than $360 million per year.
 The industry loses an additional $570 million in productivity costs, while miners lose $320 million per year in lost wages.
 Reduced productivity and increased costs related to the TB epidemic in mining is threatening the economic viability of Southern Africa’s entire mining sector.

 Leaders of 15 Southern African nations (Southern African Development Community – SADC), have pledged to confront the TB epidemic in the mining industry through investments in treatment and control programs.
 But these efforts alone cannot eliminate TB as a hazard to miners.
 The most effective way to protect mine workers and create lasting value for all stakeholders is to fight the epidemic through the use of TB vaccines.